Daycare Advice for Newbies!!

 something it will only get worse in the future (i.e. bringing sick children, paying late, etc.)

-I would make sure they realize the amount of hours and work that goes into it.
-But finally I would encourage them, because to me this is the best job in the world.
+I would make sure they realize the number of hours and work that goes into it.
+But finally, I would encourage them, because to me this is the best job in the world.
 Especially as you start to have the same children for a couple of years, and get to watch them grow up.

 registration forms.
-I am talking writing and making some kind of record of everything.
-For example: You have a family who says they are on their third daycare, but it is always the providers fault, never theirs.
+I am talking about writing and making some kind of record of everything.
+For example, You have a family who says they are on their third daycare, but it is always the providers' fault, never theirs.
 Keep track of things that are said or done,

 and how things are handled.
 Record every bump, and skinned knee any kid gets while in your care.
 Keep track of any meds you give with dosage, time, etc. It helps with doing your taxes too.